newrelic/newrelic-capacitor-plugin/README.md

   // Optional:Set a specific crash collector address for sending crashes.
 Omit this field for default address.
   crashCollectorAddress: ""

-  // Optional:Enable or disable sending JS console logs to New Relic
+  // Optional:Enable or disable sending JS console logs to New Relic.
   sendConsoleEvents: true
 }